Gardiner Museum of Ceramic Art

 Rated

-out of 5 I had the pleasure of creating a flower installation for a wedding client with my business The Moody Blooms last summer.
+I had the pleasure of creating a flower installation for a wedding client with my business The Moody Blooms last summer.
 The operations staff were super helpful and loading in was relatively easy.
 The spaces available for a private function are filled with natural light and the decor/ furniture has a contemporary feel.
 This was my favorite venue to flower in the city.
 Thanks for having us!
 There is a elevator to access the restaurant space on the second floor.
 I also had a vendor meal during this lovely wedding and it was delicious.

-Katie Flohr - 2 weeks ago
+Katie Flohr - 9 months ago

 I enjoyed the second floor more than the first floor.
 The exhibits on the first floor was a bit all over the place.
 The exhibits in the middle of the room had all the items' description on the left hand side, so you'd be breaking your neck looking back and forth to see the item being described.
 Some displays are placed waaaay too low on the bottom.